 Fuel economy you can rely on

-While some rival publishers only show the manufacturer’s official mpg figures in their car reviews, and some now offer a limited number of real-world figures, we show accurate mpg data for every car we’ve reviewed.
-That’s currently more than 700 vehicles, and we test around 120 new cars every year.
+While some rival publishers only show the manufacturer’s official mpg figures in their car reviews, and some now offer a limited number of real-world figures, we show our own realistic mpg data for every car we’ve reviewed.
+That’s currently more than 700 vehicles, and we test around 100 new cars every year.

 Whatever your need, our independent tests reveal the full picture: how fuel-efficient, reliable, easy to drive and comfortable cars really are.
 To help you find the best new or used car at the right price, see our round-up of the best cars.